 Each doctoral program has a pool of professors and MERs who are willing to serve as mentors.
 Mentors offer advice and support to PhD students in the context of their training.
 They are the first person of reference for the PhD students in case of problems with the thesis director or the laboratory.

 It is expected that the student meets the mentor once per year for a short discussion.
 Ideally, this should happen around the date of submission of the annual progress report or the student’s candidacy exam.
-The mentor is also available for further meetings, upon request of the student.

 Your mentor is a valuable resource and is available to discuss your academic progress and provide guidance.
 Please feel free to contact your mentor whenever you deem necessary.